CareerCanvasPro/.github/profile/README.md

 ## Introduction

-Career Management App is a global platform designed to empower university students, with a special focus on Bangladeshi students.
+Career Canvas is a global platform designed to empower university students, focusing on Bangladeshi students.
 It caters to students from universities, polytechnics, and madrasahs, providing comprehensive career and personal growth support.

 ## Objective